dream-tree/AnagramSolverRevised/README.md

 ----

 Used technologies:
-Spring Boot, Spring MVC, Hibernate ORM, Hibenate Validator, HTML, JSP, JSTL.<br>Creating this app I didn't mind to pay much attention to the presentation layer (no graphical bells and whistles here).
+Spring Boot, Spring MVC, Hibernate ORM, Hibernate Validator, HTML, JSP, JSTL.<br>
+Creating this app I didn't mind to pay much attention to the presentation layer (no graphical bells and whistles here).
 The main purpose was to build a web app doing its job: to enable querying the database and displaying the results on the page.

 ---